Supply Chain Optimization

 1. Blue Yonder

 Blue Yonder (formerly JDA Software) is a planning-led control tower for large retailers and manufacturers needing strategic network optimization, inventory planning, and demand forecasting.
+It operates at the tactical and strategic level, helping companies design optimal supply chain networks rather than managing daily execution.

-Blue Yonder is Ideal for
+Blue Yonder Is Ideal For

-Blue Yonder’s Key Features
+Blue Yonder Key Features

 - End-to-end supply chain planning: demand forecasting, inventory optimization, network design